SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/index.md

 ---
 uid: help-en-users
 title: Users
-description: Learn how to add new users, how to assign the right user roles and groups, and help the users with setup and web tools.
+description: Learn how to add new users, how to assign the right user roles and groups, and help the users with setup and WebTools.
 author: SuperOffice RnD
 so.date: 02.21.2023
 keywords: user